Kuje

 Kuje is a local government area in the Federal Capital Territory in Nigeria.

-It has an area of 1,644 km² and a population of 97,367 at the ct 2006 census.
+It has an area of 1,644 km2 and a population of 97,367 at the ct 2006 census.

 The postal code of the area is 905.

 Attractions

 Kuje is a busy market city with a range of roadside stores selling pharmaceuticals, provisions, building materials, ironmongery, tools, phone cards, music CDs.
-It is also home to several "independent" petrol stations which are unpopular because of the apparent inaccuracy of the calibration of their pumps.
+It is also home to several "independent" petrol stations.